Project Area

 Environmental Services has launched a large-scale effort to repair or replace the highest priority pipes throughout the city.
 Your neighborhood will experience a temporary disruption but will benefit from the improved infrastructure.

-The City is replacing aging and deteriorating sewer pipes with modern materials.
+The City of Portland is replacing aging and deteriorating sewer pipes with modern materials.
 These materials are more resistant to blockages than the materials used 80 to 100 years ago.
 The updates will provide a safe, efficient, and reliable sewer system for your neighborhood and the city.

 We thank you in advance for your patience and cooperation while we complete this important infrastructure work.